-In the matter of M v SSHD – successful in securing the removal of the applicant from the Detained Fast Track
+Successful in securing the removal of the applicant from the Detained Fast Track.

-K v SSHD – successful in obtaining asylum on the basis of involvement in an Albanian blood feud
+Successful in obtaining asylum on the basis of involvement in an Albanian blood feud.

-T v SSHD – successful in obtaining asylum on the basis of risk of arrest if returned to Sri Lanka
+Successful in obtaining asylum on the basis of risk of arrest if returned to Sri Lanka.